yannichau/wheels_draft/README.md

 ### Aims

 The app is intended to achieve the aims outlined above.
-That is, the information offered in the app, are:
+That is, the information offered in the app includes:
 - Route stop information,
 - Timetables,
 - Mapped locations of routes and their stops,